What You Need to Know About Hreflang & X-Default for International SEO

 Example:

-The code instructs Google to surface the page with the English language for the British viewer.
+The HTML code in the example above instructs Google to surface the page with the English language for the British viewer.

 Example: